Release: Friday, October 18, 1996

 Vince Vaughn and Jon Favreau are a comedic dream playing struggling actors in Tinseltown who spend their days looking for work and their nights for a good time.
 Trent (Vaughn) is the quintessential Ladies’ Man whose sense of connectedness to this earth is defined entirely by his gift of gab.
 He’s not the type to invest his energy into anything long-term, anything real.
 The only commitment he knows is to playing the field.
 His prototypical extrovert stands in stark contrast to Favreau’s Mikey who, six months after the fact, is still reeling from a break-up from a longtime girlfriend whom he left behind in New York in pursuit of his dreams out west.

 Whereas Trent only looks forward to the future (and his next cocktail), Mikey can’t stop looking back.
-His obsession with the past has really done a number on his self-esteem and his ability to connect to others in the here and now.
+His obsession with the past has really done a number on his self-esteem and his ability to connect to others.
 Favreau’s nuanced performance captures the pain of being socially graceless and, perhaps because his character is also uncannily me, should have received more than a Best Newcomer award.
 His A-list status today may somewhat belie his true talents.
 The role is proof that Favreau is an actor first and a director second.
 Who knew the guy could do awkward and repressed so convincingly?

 After an impromptu trip to Las Vegas fails to revive a heartbroken Mikey, Trent and a few other actor friends — Rob (Ron Livingston, also playing a version of himself as a fresh hopeful in the City of Broken Dreams), Charles (Alex Désert) and a boy named Sue (Patrick Van Horn) — decide that enough is enough.
 It’s time to rally around their fallen comrade.
 Famously the refrain becomes “You’re so money, baby, you don’t even know it.”

 Though it is a collective effort, it’s really Trent who tries to instill in Mikey all that he knows about the “unwritten rules” of the social scene.
 However, when push comes to shove, none of the advice seems to help.
 His boy is too much of a “nice guy,” which concerns Trent because he knows nice guys finish last.
 But Swingers (Favreau‘s first screenplay) posits this is an outmoded attitude, even in the ’90s.
 “Finishing last” could mean meeting a Lorraine (Heather Graham, whose well-placed cameo suggests that timing is the only thing that really matters).
-Ever so subtly the tone shifts away from crassness and towards something approaching genteelism.
+Ever so subtly the tone shifts away from crassness and towards something approaching enlightenment.
 It becomes apparent after awhile that there are actually drawbacks of being a Trent.
-It’s probably a stretch to call the film socially responsible, but its flirtation with romance is a wholly unexpected diversion.
+It’s probably a stretch to call the film socially responsible, but its flirtation with something more meaningful is pretty unexpected but also welcomed.

 Swingers is a movie of simple pleasures and it’s decidedly low-budget.
 On first watch you’ll probably notice some technical stuff like the shadow of the camera-man against the wall as he climbs stairs in pursuit of the actors.
 Visible boom mics in a number of shots.
 Some of the effects are badly dated.
 If you ask me, all of this adds to the purity of the experience.
 The movie has such a big heart it just barely manages to wear it on its sleeve.
 Its passion is persuasive.
 Its enthusiasm contagious.
 Swingers is a born winner.
 And the music ain’t bad either.